barotto/IBMulator/README.md

 ### ROM set

-A ROM set is a compressed file in the zip format, containing the binary files of the original ROM.
-Inside the zip file there must be (case insensitive):
+A ROM set is a compressed file in the ZIP format, containing the binary files of the original ROM.
+Inside the ZIP file there must be (case insensitive):

 * FC0000.BIN : the system BIOS ROM, 256KiB
 * F80000.BIN : the regional ROM, 256KiB, optional, only for the non-US version.